learn-co-curriculum/cssi-7.4-static-files-in-app-engine/README.md

 ![gif of a cheating runner](http://media.giphy.com/media/BUOlQ1H5RCR1K/giphy.gif)

 #### Lesson Notes
-Unlike other environments, merely linking the css file by using `<link rel="stylesheet" type="text/css" href="style.css">` doesn't quite work.
+Unlike other environments, merely linking the CSS file by using `<link rel="stylesheet" type="text/css" href="style.css">` doesn't quite work.

 GAE doesn't know where to look for our style.css file unless we configure it in the app.yaml file.
 Our stylesheet is an example of a static file.
 Images, JavaScript code, video, and Flash animations are also examples of static files that we need to tell AppEngine how to access.

+### Configuring app.yaml for Static Files
 * Static files need to be kept in their own directory.
 * In app.yaml, add a handler that routes to that directory and declare that directory as static using static_dir